 Claims are usually denied immediately if a persons income exceeds the SGA limit, unless the claimant was working under a special circumstance such as described above.

-If you need help applying for SSD benefits, contact the law offices of Phillips Disability right away to speak to a Phoenix Social Security Disability benefits attorney today.
+If you need help applying for SSD benefits, contact the law offices of Dayes Law Firm PC right away to speak to a Phoenix Social Security Disability benefits attorney today.